yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 # diff
 [Back to TOC](#📚-contents)

-Calculation of diffs between files and data, even with context or semantic awareness (i.e., considering the meaning of the data)
+_... description of the category ..._
 ## AlternativeVCS 📁
 Command-line tool for managing or interacting with related tasks.
 * [Difftastic](https://github.com/Wilfred/difftastic) [❌ ❌ 🖥️CLI] - Syntax-aware structured diff tool.